ravendesignsystem/rds/src/docs/dev/blocks/main/forms/index.md

 ## Select Lists

-Add description.
+This element is used to create a drop-down list, and the `<option>` tags inside the `<select>` element define the available options in the list.
 To specify the default selection, add `selected` to the option.
 If you wish to prevent an item from being selected, add `disabled` to the option.
-The `form description` is optional, while all other markup is required.

 <div class="b-form">
   <div class="form__field form__field--select">